sglahn/gradle-dockerfile-plugin/README.md

     buildContext = 'build-context'
     // Path to the Dockerfile to use (relative to ${project.projectDir}).
 Optional, default = ${buildContext}/Dockerfile dockerFile = 'src/main/docker/Dockerfile'
     // Add a list of tags for an image.
-Optional, default = 'latest' tags = [version, 'latest', 'Hello']
+Optional, default = $imageVersion tags = [version, 'latest', 'Hello']
     // Set metadata for an image.
 Optional, default = no label applied labels = ['branch=master', 'mylabel=test']